Sorbitol: Health care, food, and cosmetic uses

 Sorbitol often is used in modern cosmetics as a humectant and thickener.
 It is also used in mouthwash and toothpaste.
 Some transparent gels can be made only with sorbitol, because of its high refractive index.

 Sorbitol is used as a cryoprotectant additive (mixed with sucrose and sodium polyphosphates) in the manufacture of surimi, a processed fish paste.
 It is also used as a humectant in some cigarettes.

 Beyond its use as a sugar substitute in reduced-sugar foods, sorbitol is also used as a humectant in cookies and low-moisture foods like peanut butter and fruit preserves.
 In baking, it is also valuable because it acts as a plasticizer, and slows down the staling process.

 Miscellaneous uses

 A mixture of sorbitol and potassium nitrate has found some success as an amateur solid rocket fuel.
+It has similar performance to sucrose-based rocket candy, but is easier to cast, less hygroscopic and does not caramelize.

 Sorbitol is identified as a potential key chemical intermediate for production of fuels from biomass resources.
 Carbohydrate fractions in biomass such as cellulose undergo sequential hydrolysis and hydrogenation in the presence of metal catalysts to produce sorbitol.
 Complete reduction of sorbitol opens the way to alkanes, such as hexane, which can be used as a biofuel.
 Hydrogen required for this reaction can be produced by aqueous phase catalytic reforming of sorbitol.